TechNinjaWeb/smilecdr_coding_test/NOTES.md

 ## Challenges
+(Note: This is no longer the case after migrating from `https://try.smilecdr.com/baseR4/Patient` to `https://hapi.fhir.org/baseR4/Patient`)
 - The required endpoint does not allow me to make CORS requests in the browser.
 - Curl and Insomnia requests work as expected.
 - Preflight requests were triggered with just the presense of additional headers.